What is EM1?

 EM1 is the product you buy from the manufacturer.
 It is produced by growing the special blend of microorganisms in a controlled culture.

 It is possible to use EM1 liquid as a starting culture and grow the microorganisms using molasses or rice water as their food at home.
 This fermentation product is called EMA – standing for activated EM.

 However, I don't recommend trying to grow your own EM if you live in an environment contaminated with toxic mold or are experiencing bad outdoor toxins, because that might result in your batch growing harmful microorganisms.

 EM1 for decontaminating clothes

-EM1 is effective for decontaminating clothes contaminated with microbial dust and mold toxins and chemicals.
+EM1 is effective for decontaminating clothes contaminated with microbial particulates ("dust") and mold toxins and chemicals.

 I use the following procedure for all new clothes and other textiles before they come into my safe space or on clothes that get contaminated with toxic mold when I am wearing them: